ashishj22606/Recommendation-System/README.md

 # Recommendation-System
-Recommendation Systems 1.

 Recommender systems are a hot topic.
 Recommendation systems can be formulated as a task of matrix completion in machine learning.
 Recommender systems aim to predict the rating that a user will give for an item (e.g., a restaurant, a movie, a product).

 These files contain metadata for all 45,000 movies listed in the Full MovieLens Dataset.